(Experimental as of async 0.3) stream(...) constructs a channel

 object, i.e. an asynchronous iterator, which will compute and

-return values according to sequential code written in expr
+return values according to sequential code written in expr.
+A

 gen is a coroutine sitting behind an iteror interface.